How to Apply

 Can I still participate in experiential programs?

 Absolutely.
-KU Law has 9 hands-on education programs, including clinics, field placements and practicums.
+KU Law has nine hands-on education programs, including clinics and field placements, as well as numerous skills simulation courses.
 Many of our students even complete two clinics, which transfer students are eligible to do, too.

 Will I be eligible for moot court and Law Review?